 You’re not done yet.
 The Amaro is a shot of Italian liquor.

 A shot of alcohol to finish your meal.

 Always local, always something the waiter is proud of.
 Sometimes, included as a freebie, but don’t count on it.

 Limoncello: Where and Why to try it

 A sweet lemon flavored liquor shot for the end of the meal.
-Maybe thankfully, just a little too sweet to shot more than a couple …

 A Less tangy version of limoncello made with melon.
-This is my preferred version because I believe it has a better after taste.

 If there is a coperto you don’t have to pay a service charge.
 At least, it isn’t expected.
 Maybe you had a huge bill and the waitress was working overtime.
 In this case, hand over a little more.

+Want to know more about living in Italy?
 Read my interview on moving from Brazil to Pescara here, Crossing Borders Hand in Hand…